ecnepsnai/logtic/README.md

 Logtic supports multiple sources, which annotate the outputted log lines.
 It also supports defining a minimum desired log level, which can be changed at any time.

+Events can be printed as formatted strings, like with `fmt.Printf`, or can be parameterized events which can be easily parsed by log analysis tools such as Splunk.

 By default, logtic will only print to stdout and stderr, but when configured it can also write to a log file.
-Logtic can also rotate these log files out by invoking the logtic.Rotate() method.
-Log files include the date-time for each line in RFC-3339 format.
+Log files include the date-time for each event in RFC-3339 format.
+Log files can be rotated using the `logtic.Rotate()` method.

 # Usage & Examples